rspec/rspec-rails/README.md

 > RSpec Rails provides thoughtfully selected features
 > to encourage good testing practices, but there’s no “right” way to do it.
 > Ultimately, it’s up to you to decide how your test suite will be composed.
->
-> (You may even define custom types, or write specs with no type at all.)

 [request]: https://relishapp.com/rspec/rspec-rails/docs/request-specs/request-spec
 [feature]: https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec